- School tie

 Discreet make-up and nail varnish are permitted.
-Acrylic/false nails are not considered to be discreet and should not be worn.
+Acrylic/false nails must be discreet and should not pose a health and safety risk.
 Hair colour should be natural.
 Extremes are not permitted.

 Jewellery is permitted in the form of a wrist watch and small ring.
 Piercings should be discreet and in the lower ear lobe only; eyebrow, nose, tongue and lip jewellery is not permitted – children should not get new piercings that mean they would be unable to remove them during the school day.

 Students in breach of school rules regarding uniform without explanatory notes are likely to be placed in the inclusion room in the first instance.
 If in doubt, please contact the school for clarification.